eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

 [Ceylon plugin for VS Code]: https://github.com/jvasileff/vscode-ceylon

-The [Ceylon Dart][] project shows that it's possible to write a whole backend for the Ceylon compiler in Ceylon:
+The [Ceylon Dart][] project shows that it's possible to write a whole backend for the Ceylon compiler in Ceylon.

 [Ceylon Dart]: https://github.com/jvasileff/ceylon-dart